microsoft/Accera/docs/Manual/03 Schedules.md

 The `pad` transformation pads the beginning of dimension `i` with empty elements.
 This operation is meaningless by itself, but can be useful when used with splitting or fusing.

 ## Order-invariant schedules and safety
 A schedule is *order-invariant* if its underlying logic doesn't depend on the execution order of its iterations.
-For example, schedules created from a single `Nest` (via `create_schedule()` call) are order-invariant.
+For example, schedules created from a single `Nest` (via `create_schedule()`) are order-invariant.
 All of the schedules discussed so far have been order-invariant.

 A schedule is *safe* if its underlying logic is guaranteed to remain intact regardless of the applied transformations.
 Not all schedules are safe, but order-invariant schedules are.
 This is because the transformations introduced in this section only change the execution order of iterations without adding or removing any work.